 (Long pause for jumping up and down and swearing a lot)

 It worked again for a while after a strip down but, unfortunately, it didn't last.
 The standby circuit is now diconnected for safety (not necessarily a bad thing) but the indicator lamps still work as normal.

 15) It Works!

-This thing is loud and definitely vintage.
-No extreme top end, but a good thick sound (not easy with a U2).
-I've only played through it for ten minutes or so but it seems to be cleaning up slightly so I guess it's burning off ten years of damp and decay.
+Tested through a 2x12 cabinet, this thing is loud and definitely vintage.
+No extreme top end, but a good thick sound.
+It seemed to clean up a bit after ten minutes or so of playing, so I guess it's burning off ten years of damp and decay.

-There were two main problems.
-The first was a very loud background hum, eventually completely cured by re-fitting the two screening plates around the pots.
-The second was mechanical noise from a couple of microphonic EL34s.
-This can only be cured by replacement and that will have to wait.
+The main problem was a very loud background hum, eventually completely cured by re-fitting the two screening plates around the pots.

 The chassis is held in the cabinet by four 'spire' or 'U' nuts.
 The originals are long gone, so these are M5 replacements obtained from ADI Components in Derbyshire.